 ALSO READDemonetisation: In India, black money makes for bad policy Post demonetisation, rural and semi-urban collections surpass expectations Black money: PM Modi says more steps like demonetisation to come Jumla is the new black: Has Modi really rescued India from black money?
 Congress rubbishes PM Modi's claim of curbing black money by demonetisation

+Hailing demonetisation of high value currency notes, Infosys co-founder Kris Gopalakrishnan on Monday said he is optimistic that the problems related to it might be addressed in 50 days as announced by Prime Minister Narendra Modi.
 "I think we need to be optimistic about it.
 We need to support this.
 If we come together and work together, I am optimistic that this can be addressed in may be 50 days as the prime minister says," Gopalakrishnan said, on the sidelines of "Bengaluru ITE.